GoogleCloudPlatform/terraform-validator/docs/contributing/add_new_resource.md

 Each of these is discussed in more detail below.

-**Note**: terraform-validator can only support resources that are supported by the GA terraform provider, not beta resources.
+**Note**: terraform-validator can support resources that are supported by both GA and beta terraform provider.

 ### 1. Magic Modules